pygos/init/README.md

-This directory contains the source code for a tiny service supervision framework devised for the Pygos system, consisting of an init daemon, a small syslog daemon and various command line utilities.
+This directory contains the source code for a tiny service supervision framework devised for the Pygos system, consisting of an init daemon, a small syslog daemon, a _definitely_ non standards compliant cron implementation and various command line utilities.

 The individual parts of the framework are designed to be independent of each other (for instance, the tiny syslogd is intended to work with *any*